Complete guide to doing business in Spain in 2026, for growing startups and entrepreneurs

 Although direct debit is quite convenient both for collecting and sending payments, it can only be used for local transfers in the same currency.
 If your business is registered in the UK, it can be quite a challenge to use direct debit in a different currency even in countries within Europe.

 Luckily, there are services like Wise Business that can help you process direct debit in EUR, GBP and AUD.
 This means that you can pay your overseas suppliers and contractors in these currencies using direct debit.
-Using this method, you’ll save up to 40% of the overall payment cost you’d incur using traditional banks or PayPal.
-You can also receive payments from across the world in USD, EUR, GBP, AUD and NZD for free, convert between them and send to over 40 different currencies.
+Using this method, you could save up to 40% of the overall payment cost you’d incur using traditional banks or PayPal.
+You can also receive payments from across the world in USD, EUR, GBP, AUD and NZD, convert between them and send to over 40 different currencies.

 Additional benefits includes: